apache/streampipes-website/documentation/docs/user-guide-installation.md

                         </span>
                     </div>
                     <div class="wrapper-instruction">
-                        Open your browser, navigate to http://SERVER_IP:80 and finish the setup according to the instructions below.
+                        Open your browser, navigate to http://localhost:80 (or the domain name of your server) and finish the setup according to the instructions below.
                     </div>
                 </div>
             </li>